jitsi-contrib/jitas/doc/developer-guide.md

 web browsers.
 In this way, users can connect to `Jitas` desktop without the need for a special client application.

+##### 3.5 v4l2loopback

+This is a kernel module.
+It allows us to create "_virtual video devices_".

+##### 3.6 PulseAudio

+`PulseAudio` is a sound system for POSIX OSes.
+It's used in this project to create virtual audio devices and to manage them.

+##### 3.7 FFmpeg

+`FFmpeg` is the leading multimedia framework, able to decode, encode, transcode, mux, demux, stream, filter and play pretty much anything.
+It's used in this project to capture the screen as a stream and to bind it to the virtual webcam.

+##### 3.8 dconf

+`dconf` is a low-level configuration system for GNOME or GONME-based desktop environment.
+It's used to customize the desktop environment.

+##### 3.9 YAD

+`YAD` allows us to display GTK+ dialog boxes from command line or shell scripts.
+It's used to create the GUI of the developed tools.

+##### 3.10 wmctrl

+`wmctrl` is a tool that can be used to interact with an X Window manager.
+It's used to customize the window behaviours of some applications.

+##### 3.11 Chromium

+A customized instance of `Chromium` is used when connecting to the `Jitsi` meeting room.

+##### 3.12 systemd

+`systemd` is used to convert the developed scripts to system services.

+##### 3.13 nginx

+`nginx` is the web server used in this project.

 #### References

 - [Debian](https://www.debian.org/)